Chloroacetone: Synthesis

 Chloroacetone may be synthesized from the reaction between chlorine and diketene, or by the chlorination of acetone.

 Applications

-Chloroacetone is used to make dye couplers for colour photography, and is an intermediate in chemical manufacturing.
-It is also used in the Feist-Benary synthesis of furans.
+Chloroacetone is primarily an intermediate in chemical manufacture.
+In the early 2000s, it was used to make dye couplers for colour film photography.
+In the pharmaceutical industry, it is a precursor to phenoxyacetone.

-Reaction of phenoxide with chloroacetone gives phenoxyacetone, which is used to make a wide variety of different pharmaceuticals.
-A catalytic amount of potassium iodide is also necessary to facilitate a Finkelstein reaction.
+It is also used in the Feist-Benary synthesis of furans:

 Purification

 Chloroacetone purchased from commercial suppliers contains 5% impurities including mesityl oxide, which is not removed by distillation.
 Mesityl oxide can be oxidized using acidified KMnO4 to form a diol (followed by separation with ether), which is removed on subsequent distillation.

 Transportation regulations

 Transportation of unstabilized chloroacetone has been banned in the United States by the US Department of Transportation.
 Stabilized chloroacetone is in hazard class 6.1 (Poison Inhalation Hazard).
 Its UN number is 1695.